jpmaillard/Getting-and-Cleaning-Data-JH/CodeBook.md

 2. subject: a factor variable that can contain 1 to 30 suject Id's
 3. metrics: a character variable that will contain all the measures (metrics) obtained by subsetting the features files based on mean and std measures (79 measures).
 4. observations: the values measured for each metrics (obtained by the x_train and x_test files).
-5. averages: a numerical variable that contains the mean of each obsevation grouped by activities and subjects.
+5. The 79 measures used in 3 becames variables for the tidy.txt file and the corresponding object: newtidydata.

 ## Instruction List:
 ### STEP 1: DOWNLOADING THE DATA SETS